Haptic communication: Friendship/warmth

 It is more acceptable for women to touch than men in social or friendship settings, possibly because of the inherent dominance of the person touching over the person being touched.
-Women and girls are commonly known for interacting with each other through touch than men and boys do as same-sex touch is acceptable for women.
+Women and girls are more commonly known for interacting with each other through touch than men and boys are.
+This is thought to be because same-sex touch is acceptable for women.
 Whitcher and Fisher conducted a study to see whether friendly touch in a healthcare setting reduced anxiety equally or differently between men and women.
 A nurse was told to touch patients for one minute while the patients looked at a pamphlet during a routine preoperative procedure.
 Females reacted positively to the touch, whereas males did not.
 It was surmised that males equated the touch to being treated as inferior or dependent.

 Touching among family members has been found to affect the behavior of those involved.
 Touch is a way that a child can express positive emotion.
 For example, physical affection, like hugs, can serve as an overt display of love.
 Various factors are at work within a family setting.
 As a child grows older, the amount of touching by the parent decreases although it does continue to be an important social behavior for that child to communicate positive or negative emotions later in their future.

-A study of nonverbal communication on how men 'converse' in bars shows that women like men to touch, but it is their touching of other men that intrigues them.
-The men who are touching others are perceived as having a higher status and social power than those that aren't touching others.

-The study found that women were more receptive to men who demanded the most social space and that when a woman comes into a bar, men will move their drinks far apart to signal to her that they have space in their 'domain' for them.